yuriy-chumak/ol/extensions/FFI.md

 # FFI olvm Extension

-FFI (Foreign Function Interface) is an OLVM (Otus Lisp Virtual Machine) extension by which a program written in Ol (Otus Lisp) can call routines or make use of services provided by the OS (Operation System) or third-party libraries.
+FFI (Foreign Function Interface) is an extension of OLVM (Otus Lisp Virtual Machine) that allows a program written in OL (Otus Lisp) to call external routines or use services provided by the OS (operation system) or third-party libraries.

-For example, you can use Sqlite library without including support for it directly in olvm nor writing any C code.
+For example, you can use the Sqlite library directly without including it's support in olvm and without writing any C code.

 ### Glossary

-* `value` is an integer number fits in olvm word (machine word minus 8 bits),
+* `value` - an integer that fits in the olvm word (machine word minus 8 bits),
   - -16777215 .. +16777215 integers for 32-bit machines,
   - -72057594037927935 .. +72057594037927935 integers for 64-bit machines,
-  - #true, #false, #null, other olvm constants.
+  - #true, #false, #null, and other olvm constants.
-* `reference` is any other Ol object (big and floating point numbers, strings, vectors, functions, etc.),
+* `reference` - any other Ol object (big integers, complex and floating point numbers, rationals, strings, vectors, functions, etc.),
-* `callable` is a special formed Ol function that can be called from the external (native) code.
+* `callable` - a special formed Ol-function that can be called from the external (native) code directly.

-We use some common names for types in tables:
+We use some common names for types in the tables:
-  * `integer-types` means type-enum+, type-enum-, type-int+, and type-int-.
+  * `integer-types` means type-value+, type-value-, type-integer+, and type-integer-.
   * `number-types` means integer-types, type-rational, type-inexact, and type-complex.
-  * `string-types` means type-string, type-string-wide, and type-string-dispatch.
+  * `string-types` means type-string, type-string-wide, and type-superstring (mix of strings and wide strings).
-  * `structure-type` means a list (possibly with nested lists) of structure types in consistent order.
+  * `structure-type` means a list (possibly with nested lists) of structure member types, in consistent order.

-You can get the type of any Ol object using `type` function (`(type -12)` produces 32), you can get type name for any type value using `typename` function (`(typename 32)` produces 'type-enum-).
+You can get the type value of any Ol object using `type` function (`(type -12)` produces 32, for example), you can get type name for any type value using `typename` function (`(typename 32)` produces 'type-value-).

 ### Limitations